How Many Days in Egypt? What Each Duration Actually Gets You

 Fourteen days allows you to see everything on the standard circuit without rushing, and to add one genuine extension: Alexandria and the Mediterranean coast, Siwa Oasis in the Western Desert, or the White Desert between Bahariya and Farafra.

 These are not bonus attractions — they are distinct regions of Egypt with their own character.
-Alexandria is a Mediterranean city with a Hellenic and Roman past, completely different from the Nile Valley.
+Alexandria is a Mediterranean city with a Hellenic and Roman past, distinct from that of the Nile Valley.
 Siwa is a Berber-speaking oasis 60 km from the Libyan border with a Roman oracle temple where Alexander the Great came to confirm his divine parentage.
-The White Desert has limestone formations that produce one of the most otherworldly landscapes on earth.
+The White Desert features limestone formations that create one of the most otherworldly landscapes on Earth.

 14-Day Comprehensive Egypt Tour Package